 In addition to identifying, strengthening, and creating on-campus resources for pregnant and parenting students, FFL’s Pregnancy Resource Forums serve to bring the issue of student parenting out of the shadows and into the forefront of student life on campus.
 As Director of Health Education Services at Georgetown University and annual Georgetown University panelist Carol Day has stated, the forum is “an opportunity to let people know that there are students choosing to be parents, and that the university will support that.
 It is a good opportunity to say, ‘You might not think about [pregnancy resources], but we do, and we’re trying to encourage students and let them know that pregnancy and parenthood is a reasonable option for them.'”

 Since that first groundbreaking forum at Georgetown, Feminists for Life has held Pregnancy Resource Forums at many schools, including Boston College, University of Maryland, Northwestern, University of Illinois, Pepperdine, George Washington, Fordham, University of Virginia, Stanford, Harvard, Notre Dame, Berkeley, Swarthmore, University of Chicago, Tulane, Oberlin, Gonzaga, and Johns Hopkins.
 Georgetown University continues to host a Pregnancy Resource Forum each year to reevaluate and improve upon resources.
+See the complete list of Forums.

 Read more about the pro-woman, pro-life solutions FFL’s Pregnancy Resource Forums have inspired below and check out praise for the forums.